agilej/jsonty/README.md

 ## TODO

-These features are considered to be implement in version 0.3.
+These features are considered to be implement.

 * Beauty json print support